bamadesigner/wA11y/readme.txt

 The foundation for good accessibility is great markup which also means that good accessibility can improve your SEO.

-= wA11y.org =

-[wA11y.org](https://wa11y.org) is a new community initiative to contribute to web accessibility by providing information, education, resources, and tools.

-If you're interested in joining the wA11y.org community, and would like to contribute to its growth, please subscribe at [https://wa11y.org](https://wa11y.org).

 = Tools Included In wA11y =

 The mission for the wA11y plugin is to provide a plethora of tools to help you evaluate and improve the accessibility of your website.